EPSRC PhD Studentship in: Investigating the Impact of the Dynamics of Water Distribution Systems on Water Pipe Leakage

 Share this article

-University of Sheffield - Sheffield Water Centre in collaboration with UKWIR and the Centre for Doctoral Training in Water Infrastructure and Resilience
+A partnership between The University of Sheffield, Sheffield Water Centre and UKWIR, as part of the EPSRC Centre for Doctoral Training in Water Infrastructure and Resilience.

 Full details and how to apply here